nasa/cumulus-api/content/granules.md

 Use the [Retrieve async operation](#retrieve-async-operation) endpoint with the `id` in the response to determine the status of the async operation.

-## BatchUpdate Granules' CollectionId
+## Batch Update Granules' CollectionId

-Update a batch of apiGranules `collectionId` in postgres to a new `collectionId`.
+Update a batch of existing granules' `collectionId` in postgres and ES to a new `collectionId`.
+Expects payload to contain a list of granules and the new collectionId to update them to.
+This cannot be used to create new granules, only to change existing granules' collectionId in both datastores.

+Returns status 200 on successful update, 404 if the `granuleId` can not be found in the database, or 400 for postgres or payload validation errors.

 ```endpoint
 PATCH /granules/batchRecords